Wilhelm-Noble/AI-Img-Generator-MERN-/README.md

-Incomplete project cuz API from openAI is already paid content.
+Incomplete project cuz API from openAI charges payment for data.